Yasnogorsk, Tula Oblast: History

-The village of Laptevo (Ла́птево) has been known since 1578-1579.
+The village of Laptevo (Ла́птево) has been known since 1578–1579.
 It was granted urban-type settlement status in 1938 and town status in 1958.
 It was given its present name in 1965.

 Administrative and municipal status

 Within the framework of administrative divisions, Yasnogorsk serves as the administrative center of Yasnogorsky District.
 As an administrative division, it is incorporated within Yasnogorsky District as Yasnogorsk Town Under District Jurisdiction.
 As a municipal division, Yasnogorsk Town Under District Jurisdiction is incorporated within Yasnogorsky Municipal District as Yasnogorsk Urban Settlement.

+Local government

+Local self-government is based on the charter adopted at a local referendum on 23 March 1997.

+The structure of local government bodies of the city of Yasnogorsk is: